Want to strengthen and sculpt the quads without machines, barbells, or other people? Start adding dumbbell quad exercises into your home workouts!

 Perform for 20-30 seconds.

 Discover the ultimate solution for busy moms seeking a quick and effective workout routine at home.
-As an exhausted mom of three, I designed these 25-minute sessions to fit seamlessly into your busy schedule to help you increase strength, stamina, and confidence.
+As an exhausted mom of three, I designed these home workout sessions to fit seamlessly into your busy schedule.

 No more feeling guilty about missed gym sessions or overwhelmed about WHAT to do.
-The SMASH program was made for busy moms.
+The SMASH program was made for busy moms to help you regain your confidence and have FUN.
 Choose from a variety of packages and start prioritizing yourself today so that you can better help your family tomorrow.

 Frequently Asked Questions About Quadricep Exercises